howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 Now, let's understand what's going in the two mutations that you just added to the component.

 Both mutations look very similar to the mutations you already saw before.
-They take a number of arguments returns info the user's `id` as well as a `token` that you can attach to subsequent requests to authenticate the user.
+They take a number of arguments and return the user's `id` as well as a `token` that you can attach to subsequent requests to authenticate the user.
 You'll learn in a bit how to do so.

 All right, all that's left to do is call the two mutations inside the code!